 The usual mechanism is forced flexion of the distal phalanx, typically when hit with a ball.
-The extensor tendon may avulse part of the proximal aspect of the distal phalangeal bone (see figure Mallet finger).
+The extensor tendon may avulse part of the proximal aspect of the distal phalangeal bone (see figure ).
 The avulsed part involves the articular surface.

 The finger is usually painful and may be swollen and bruised immediately after the injury.
-Occasionally, blood collects under the nail (called subungual hematoma).
+Occasionally, blood collects under the nail (called ).

 The affected dorsal interphalangeal (DIP) joint rests in a more flexed position than the other DIP joints and cannot be actively straightened but can easily be passively straightened, usually with minimal pain.

 Mallet finger can usually be diagnosed by examining the finger.

 Anteroposterior, lateral, and usually oblique x-rays are taken.
 A fracture, if present, is usually visible on the lateral view.
 X-rays may be normal if only the tendon is torn.

 Treatment of Mallet Finger

 Treatment of Mallet finger is with a dorsal splint that holds the DIP joint in extension for 6 to 8 weeks; during this time, the tip cannot be allowed to flex (eg, when cleaning the finger).